Road signs in Canada: British Columbia road signs

-British Columbia maintains its own equivalent standard to the Canadian and US MUTCD, the "Manual of Standard Traffic Signs and Pavement Markings".
+British Columbia maintains its own equivalent standard to the MUTCDC, the "Manual of Standard Traffic Signs and Pavement Markings".

 This sign is posted after the Canada–US border to remind US drivers that Canada uses the metric system.

 The imperial speed limit (left) is a BC-style sign, rather than an MUTCD-standard one as would be used in the US.